 If you are due for help with your rent, your payment will include a “Housing Costs Element”.
 You are responsible for using this money to pay your rent to your landlord.
 The easiest way to do this is to set up a direct debit or standing order, which will automatically transfer your rental payment on a set date each month.
 You can do this here

-If you live in the post code areas above you will claim Universal Credit if you:
+If you live in County Durham you will claim Universal Credit if you:

 There are lots of different changes of circumstances that might mean you need to claim Universal Credit.
 Some of these could be: